Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 Instead of moving, a vehicle can remain stationary and only turn.
 This still costs 1 tile of movement Vehicles can also move backwards, following the same rules, but each tile moved costs double.

 A Vehicle can only move into a tile if the slots it would occupy (given its future direction) are free.
-In this case, for non-H vehicles, consider the slots it would occupy after turning after the movement (and if it didn't already used this move's turn)
+In this case, for non-H vehicles, consider the slots it would occupy after turning after the movement (and if it didn't already used this move's turning)

 ### Aircraft
 Aircraft must always move when activated, and follows the same rules as Vehicles, with the exception that it cannot move backwards and cannot only turn.